ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- Animation name: `sliderendcircleoverlay-#.png`, replace # with indexed count (start frame count at zero)
+- Animation name: `sliderendcircleoverlay-#.png`, replace # with indexed count (start frame count at zero).
 - Animation rate: 2 FPS (4 FPS max).
   - This rate is affected by the half time and double time/nightcore the game modifiers.
 - This element fades in before completing and expands when completed.